 The first church, a small octagon-shaped log structure, was built in 1701 under the direction of its first rector, Benjamin de Joux.
 By 1710, another structure was built with logs at a cost of 21,600 pounds of tobacco to be paid over the course of three years.
 Around 1730, the site of the church was moved to a location near our present church.
 The church was destroyed by fire during the Revolutionary War.
 It was rebuilt in 1789 and served until 1894.
 At this time, with the congregation dwindling, the building had fallen into disrepair and was too large for the current membership.
 The vestry had it torn down and a smaller fourth church was built in 1895 for $129.00, using the materials salvaged from the old church.
 In 1987, the vestry of Manakin Church donated the fourth church building to the Huguenot Society and had it moved onto their property next to the Manakin Church property, where it still stands today.
 In 1954, the present brick structure was built with generous financial help derived from the sale of timber harvested on grounds adjacent to the church owned by the Huguenot Society of the founders of Manakin in the Colony of Virginia.

 Many clergy have served Manakin.
 In leaner years, especially those following the Civil War, the church was served primarily by itinerant ministers, many of whom formed strong personal bonds with the people of the church.
 In 1960, The Reverend William Gerow Christian became Rector of Manakin-Saint Luke’s Cure.
 Manakin and its neighbor, Saint Luke’s, shared the rector, staff, and many activities.
 During the thirty-year tenure of The Reverend Lawrence Mason, 1967-1997, both churches grew and became separate parishes.
 He was succeeded by The Reverend Bruce Bevans, who served for two years.
 The Reverend Michael Stone was called by Manakin in August 2004 and retired in 2015.
-Manakin Church is currently in search for their next spiritual leader.
+The Reverend Gini DiStanislao was called by Manakin in 2017 and began serving the Parish in December of that year.

 While only a few of the original families are still represented on the church rolls, the strong sense of a community sharing its faith in God and its love for one another is as much a part of Manakin Church today as it was when it was founded over 300 years ago.
 A unique blend of past and present, the church looks forward to the future with the same strength and conviction its Huguenot founders displayed.